Vamsieth/Vamsieth/README.md

 - 👋 Hi, I’m @Vamsieth
 - 👀 I’m interested in web 3, Ai, web development and everything related to tech
-- 🌱 I’m currently learning DSA with c/c++
+- 🌱 I’m currently working on AI projects and doing DSA with Java/Python
 - 💞️ I’m looking to collaborate on blockchain, web 3 and web development
 - 📫 you can reach me at svamsi.tech@gmail.com